hardevsanghera/deploy_win_vm_v1/README.md

 - Have filenames starting with "sysprep" and ending with ".xml"
 - Contain `<ComputerName>` and `<AdministratorPassword>` elements
 - Examples: `sysprep-win2019-AAA.xml`, `sysprep-win2022-prod.xml`, `sysprep_windows_server.xml`
+- The provided syspre files should be edited to meet your needs.  sysprep-[win2019|win2022]-AAA.xml work OK, sysprep-win2022-BBB.xml is experimental, best not use it!

 The script automatically updates these elements in the sysprep file:
 - `<ComputerName>` - Set to the entered VM name